Trade without leverage

 What is cross-margining?

-Cross margining is the process of offsetting positions whereby excess margin from one account is transferred to another account to satisfy margin maintenance requirements.
+Cross margining is the process of offsetting positions whereby excess margin from one instrument is transferred to another instrument to satisfy margin maintenance requirements.
 When cross-margining — you use an instrument you already own as collateral to acquire a new asset.
 Even if the new asset is of another type, thus increasing liquidity and financial flexibility.

 With our all-in-one account structure, you will not need to open separate accounts to trade different types of assets.
 EXANTE allows you to invest in bonds or stocks to obtain leverage for buying different types of instruments, for example, futures or options.

 The margin requirement is the minimum amount of assets a client must hold on the balance before buying on margin.

 On the EXANTE desktop platform, you can check margin requirements for each instrument by right-clicking on an instrument in the list of ‘Instruments’ > choosing ‘Instrument Info’.